-Patrick watched as Abigail padded over to the Queen.
+Patrick watched in astonishment as Abigail padded happily over to the Queen.
 The Queen smiled at her fondly, then looked down at the polar.
 The room suddenly felt very big and the polar felt very small.

 ‘Well I suppose you can speak too,’ the Queen said, ‘if Abigail can talk, then I’m sure there must be more of you.’

 ‘There’s me!’ said the tiger, bouncing up onto the table.
 ‘I can talk too!’

 The Queen jumped slightly.
 ‘I see, and… oh you’re standing in Abigails cake, I’d better get you a napkin for your paws.’